c-Fancy/c-fancy/README.md

 - 👯 I’m looking to collaborate on **beginner projects**

-- 👨‍💻 All of my projects are available at [https://github.com/c-Fancy](https://github.com/c-Fancy)

 - 📫 How to reach me **chad.fancy@outlook.com**

 - ⚡ Fun fact **I like to go to Coffee Shops☕**